ProjectZeroSlackr/ProjectZeroSlackr-SVN/packs/iDoom/ReadMe from Keripo.txt

   usage of "-file".
 An alternate launcher is also provided that uses the FreeDoom project's IWAD, allowing for the "-file" of Doom II PWADs without needing a commercial "doom2.wad" file.
-- If a legimate "doom2.wad" is owned, it should replace the "freedm.wad" file (or may try keeping as doom2.wad for usage with the normal iDoom launcher, but will screw up wad browsing)
-- PWADs intended to supplement doom.wad should be placed in the "PWADs/Doom" folder and those for doom2.wad should be placed in the "PWADs/DoomII" folder.

 For more information, see:
 - http://idoom.hyarion.com/
 - http://ipodlinux.org/IDoom
 - http://en.wikipedia.org/wiki/Doom

+Usage:
+- FastLaunch through "Media > iDoom > FastLaunch" or
+  launch iDoom without parameters through
+  "Media > iDoom > iDoom" or iFreeDoom without parameters through "Media > iDoom > iFreeDoom".
+- Files with a ".wad" extension have their default action set to iDoom.
+- PWADs intended to supplement doom.wad should be placed in the "PWADs/Doom" folder and those for doom2.wad should be placed in the "PWADs/DoomII" folder.
+- If a legimate "doom2.wad" is owned, it should replace the "freedm.wad" file (or may try keeping as doom2.wad for usage with the normal iDoom launcher, but will screw up wad browsing).
+- You may want to edit the "Conf/keys.key" file if you want to change settings, etc.

 Original: